 Cannabis laws are changing quickly around the country, including in Texas.
 Hemp—cannabis with less than 0.3 percent THC—is now legal nationwide.
 (THC, the psychoactive element of cannabis, is one of more than 100 cannabinoids within the plant.
 CBD is another dominant cannabinoid, but it doesn’t have a euphoric affect.)

 Thirty-six states allow safe and legal access to medical cannabis, defying federal law, and fifteen of those states have also legalized consumption for responsible adult use.
-With pressure mounting, Congress is closer than ever to repealing cannabis prohibition, a change that is long overdue.
+With pressure mounting, Congress is closer than ever to repealing cannabis prohibition.

 Legalization advocates in Texas have looked to the 2021 legislative session for hope of state-level reform as well.
 Before the session, several pro-legalization bills were filed.
 Even if this doesn’t turn out to be a year of big changes for cannabis in Texas, it’s useful to understand where we are right now—and how full legalization could offer tremendous benefits, not only for marijuana consumers but for the state’s overall economy.